DELIVERY OF GOODS IN FRANCE WITH INSTALLATION OR ASSEMBLY

 The seller established within the European Union will not be required to register for VAT in France.

-A Belgian company sends in France a machine in form of multiple spare parts.
+A German company sends in France a machine in form of multiple spare parts.
 This company bears the costs for the assembly of the machine upon its arrival in France.
 Only the functional product will be made available to a French customer (registered for VAT) at the end of the processing.

 The client identified for VAT in France is liable for the payment of the tax related to the sale of the assembled machine and should self-account VAT under the reverse charge procedure.
 It will also have to report the transaction on the INTRASTAT statement (arrivals) of the corresponding month.